+Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
+We will admit them all and exceed our PAN.
 Uniform Children attending our school are expected to wear a uniform.
 Some of the items required can be purchased from us and the rest from most retail outlets.
 Parents unable to purchase items of uniform or equipment will not be penalised.
 We operate a scheme to assist families in need.
-Waiting Lists We will operate a waiting list for each year group until the end of the end of the academic year.
+Waiting Lists We will operate a waiting list for each year group until the end of the academic year.
 This will be maintained by us and shared with the LA.
-It will contain the names of all children whose application for admission that year has been refused.
+Our waiting lists will only contain the names of children who have formally applied and been refused admission.
+Waiting lists will be recalculated at the end of August 2019 at which point normal round priority on the grounds that the child attended a linked primary school no longer applies.
 Children's positions on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
+Parents must confirm they wish the child to remain on the waiting list at the end of the academic year in July otherwise the child's name will be removed from the list.

-[©] This document is copyright to the Academy Trust and the Devon School Admissions Service 2017.
+© This document is copyright to the academy trust and the Devon School Admissions Service 2018.